Join the great Jewish conversation and embark on a fascinating 27-week

 This is your opportunity to explore classic Jewish sources, investigate issues of Jewish thought, practice and ethics, and advance your knowledge of Jewish history.

-The San Diego Center for Jewish Culture is proud to sponsor the Florence Melton Adult Mini-School in San Diego County.
+The San Diego Center for Jewish Culture is proud to sponsor the Florence Melton School of Adult Jewish Learning in San Diego County.
 We invite you to join the nearly 20,000 adults in more than 60 Mini-Schools throughout the Jewish world, whose lives have been changed by this internationally acclaimed school of study.

 Melton is endorsed by San Diego Rabbinical Association and supported by the Jewish Federation of San Diego and Jewish Community Foundation.

-NOTE: Each course pair is independent of the other.
-They may be taken in either order.
+Course pairs are independent of one another and may be taken in either order.

 The Purposes of Jewish Living